AmrHTolba/AmrHTolba/README.md

 - 👋 Hi, I’m @AmrFiqi
-- 👀 I’m interested in Web Development, VR, And Data Science
+- 👀 I’m interested in Web Development, And VR.
 - 🌱 I’m currently learning Web Development (Front-End) & VR.
 - 💞️ I’m looking to collaborate on Any Project that can help me improve
 - 📫 How to reach me: amrfiqi55@gmail.com